Ghost World (film): Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 165 reviews, with an average score of 8.10/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 166 reviews.
 The website's critical consensus reads, "With acerbic wit, Terry Zwigoff fashions Daniel Clowes' graphic novel into an intelligent, comedic trip through deadpan teen angst."
-On Metacritic, the film received a score of 90 out of 100 based on 31 reviews, indicating "universal acclaim".
+On Metacritic, the film received a score of 91 out of 100 based on 32 reviews, indicating "universal acclaim".

 Roger Ebert gave the film four out of four stars and wrote:

 I wanted to hug this movie.
 It takes such a risky journey and never steps wrong.
 It creates specific, original, believable, lovable characters, and meanders with them through their inconsolable days, never losing its sense of humor.

 In his review for The New York Times, A. O. Scott praised Thora Birch's performance as Enid:

 Thora Birch, whose performance as Lester Burnham's alienated daughter was the best thing about American Beauty, plays a similar character here, with even more intelligence and restraint.

 In his Chicago Reader review, Jonathan Rosenbaum wrote:

 Birch makes the character an uncanny encapsulation of adolescent agonies without ever romanticizing or sentimentalizing her attitudes, and Clowes and Zwigoff never allow us to patronize her.

 However, Andrew Sarris of The New York Observer disliked the character of Enid:

 I found Enid smug, complacent, cruel, deceitful, thoughtless, malicious and disloyal...
 Enid's favorite targets are people who are older, poorer, or dumber than she is.

 Kevin Thomas, in his review for the Los Angeles Times, praised Steve Buscemi's portrayal of Seymour:

 Buscemi rarely has had so full and challenging a role, that of a mature, reflective man, unhandsome yet not unattractive, thanks to a witty sensitivity and clear intelligence.

 Time magazine's Andrew D. Arnold wrote:

 Unlike those shrill, hard-sell teen comedies on the other screens, Ghost World never becomes the kind of empty, defensive snark-fest that it targets.
 Clowes and Zwigoff keep the organic pace of the original, and its empathic exploration of painfully changing relationships.